andrewmolyuk/pixar/README.md

 ## Roadmap and User Suggestions

-- Move or copy unhandled files into separate folder
-- Optionally move or copy files without exif data to structured folders using the file date
 - Control how duplicate files are handled when found.
 Skip, Rename, Overwrite or Move to a separate folder
+- Move or copy unhandled files into separate folder
+- Optionally move or copy files without exif data to structured folders using the file modification date
 - Create sub folder for events when more than specific amount of pictures where created during specific time interval
 - Define files to delete during processing, like Thumbs.db or .DS_Store files
 - Sync/upload photos with cloud drives: S3, iDrive etc
 - Custom format for output folder names
-- Get CSV file with list of actions have to be performed.
+- Apply CSV file with list of actions have to be performed.

 Any useful idea or suggestion is welcomed.